NeodarZ/umosapicpp/README.md

 Because json-c is more fast than nlohmann/json when I do the test, json-c lib is only used for convert bson to json and vice versa.
-The nlohmann/json is only used for simplicty when loading config file.
+The nlohmann/json is only used for simplicty when loading config file and generate swagger.json file.

 # Build